 National History Museum

 One of the things Notting Hill is known for is the Portobello Road Market, the world's largest antique market.
 Sadly I visited this area of London in the evening when everything was closed.
-My husband and I tried searching for the famous pastel-colored buildings popularized on Instagram, but we we weren't entirely sure where they were.
+My husband and I tried searching for the famous pastel-colored buildings popularized on Instagram, but we weren't entirely sure where they were.
 Despite meandering around aimlessly, it was still a fun walk as the sun was setting and I got to snap a picture of the iconic Churchill Arms pub below!

 London is a beautiful city with so much to do.
 In our five days, I feel as if I didn't even scratch the surface of all the city has to offer!
 If I had to live in a major city around the world, I would choose London.
-Although a large city with attractions too far spread out to walk, the public transportation is very affordable and easy to navigate.
-Also, London has countless beautiful areas and many parks and gardens, at times you forget your in one of the largest cities in the world.
+Although a large city with attractions too far spread out to walk, public transportation is very affordable and easy to navigate.
+Also, London has countless beautiful areas and many parks and gardens, at times you forget you are in one of the largest cities in the world.
 All in all, I had a great trip to the United Kingdom and will be looking forward to returning someday.

 5 Tips for Your London Trip